-- 3.3 A determination that there has been a breach of another provision of this Treaty, or of a separate international agreement, does not establish that there has been a breach of this Article. - 3.4 In considering an alleged breach of this article, a Tribunal shall take account of whether the investor or, as appropriate, the locally-established enterprise, pursued action for remedies before domestic courts or tribunals prior to initiating a claim under this Treaty.
+3.3 A determination that there has been a breach of another provision of this Treaty, or of a separate international agreement, does not establish that there has been a breach of this Article.

+3.4 While considering an alleged breach of this article, a Tribunal shall take account of whether the investor or, as appropriate, the locallyestablished enterprise, pursued action for remedies before domestic courts or tribunals prior to initiating a claim under this Treaty.

-Article 4 National Treatment
+Article 4 Non-Discriminatory Treatment

-- 4.1 Each Party shall not apply to investor or to investments made by investors of the other Party, measures that accord less favourable treatment than that it accords, in like circumstances, to its own investors or to investments by such investors with respect to the management, conduct, operation, sale or other disposition of investments in its territory. - 4.2 The treatment accorded by a Party under Article 4.1 means, with respect to a Sub-national government, treatment no less favourable than the treatment accorded, in like circumstances, by that Sub-national government to investors, and to investments of investors, of the Party of which it forms a part.
+4.1 Each Party shall apply to investors or to investments made by investors of the other Party, measures that accord no less favourable treatment than that it accords, in like circumstances, to its own investors and to investments by such investors, in a non-discriminatory manner, with respect to the management, conduct, operation, sale or other disposition of investments in its territory.